 Ouch!
 Are you dealing with a cold sore?
+Does Toothpaste get rid of cold sores?
 These mouth ulcers are never fun.
 If you have a cold sore, then you are probably looking to get rid of it as soon as possible.
 A quick google search will tell you that toothpaste is an easy home remedy for a cold sore.
 But is this treatment safe- and does it even work?
 Get the facts in the article below.

 What Causes Cold Sores?